Contemporary Landscape Artists

 About

-This About section gives some information on their background, working methodology, and how it all started on a hitch-hiking road trip from the UK to Greece when they were art students, back in 1984.
+This section gives some information on their background, working methodology, and how it all started on a hitch-hiking road trip from the UK to Greece when they were art students, back in 1984.

 Their lens-mediated creative work focuses particularly on the development of constructed photographic images that explore and document time-based alternative perspectives of their experiences within environments of natural landscapes and man-made cityscapes.